A Message from our Principal

 1. Business and Innovation

-Marketing, management (risk, operations, TQM), entrepreneurship, strategy, NPD, e-commerce, SMEs, logistics/supply chains, leadership, HRM, CSR, data mining, business psychology, business education, corporate finance, corporate governance, disruptive technologies, equity capital markets, ethics, microfinance, access to credit, credit unions, personal finance, training and development, recruitment and selection, social media, banking, consulting, aviation
+Marketing, management (risk, operations, Total Quality Management, entrepreneurship, strategy, e-commerce, SMEs, logistics/supply chains, leadership, Human Resource Management, Corporate Social Responsibility, data mining, business psychology, business education, corporate finance, corporate governance, disruptive technologies, equity capital markets, ethics, microfinance, access to credit, credit unions, personal finance, training and development, recruitment and selection, social media, banking, consulting).

 2. Hospitality and Sustainability